nickperkinslondon/angular-bootstrap-nav-tree/README.md

 How to use it:
-Just include the 3 files from "dist":
+Just include the 2 files from "dist",

     abn_tree_directive.js
-    abn_tree_template.html
     abn_tree.css

-NOTE: you will have to adjust the "templateUrl" in the directive js, to adjust for your directory structure.

 Add `'angularBootstrapNavTree'` to your module's list of dependencies.